-If parents are concerned about a child’s repetitive behavior, the place to start is a visit to the pediatrician, who can advise whether or not your child should have a neurological assessment.
-And while it’s easy to hyper-focus on the behavior, Freeman says, it’s best to try not to.
-“We encourage parents to be less reactive and more matter of fact about these behaviors and just have more of a monitoring eye, seeking guidance from their primary care physician as the behaviors persist,” he says.
+In the absence of a medical cause, Freeman says, it’s best to try not to focus on the behavior.
+“We encourage parents to be less reactive and more matter-of-fact about these behaviors and just have more of a monitoring eye, seeking guidance from their primary care physician as the behaviors persist,” he says.

 If a few prompts to stop the behavior don’t work, says Freeman, do your best to ignore it.
 Repeatedly drawing attention to your child’s tic, or scolding or punishing them for it, can exacerbate their anxiety and make the behavior occur even more.

 The front line treatment for kids with tics are behavioral treatments that address the environmental conditions that contribute to the tics and give kids strategies for managing them, says Specht.
 Some of these strategies can be helpful whether or not your child’s repetitive behavior qualifies as a true tic.